Bomb Calorimetry Testing

 Click image for a close-up view.

-Bomb calorimetry is used to measure heats of combustion.
-This includes conventional fuels, renewable energy sources, foodstuffs, waste materials, organics, and pharmaceuticals.
-Standard enthalpies of formation may be determined for pure compounds.
+Parr Bomb calorimetry is used to measure heats of combustion.
+This includes conventional fuels, renewable energy sources, explosives, foodstuffs, waste materials, organics, pharmaceuticals, and pyrotechnics.

 The bomb calorimeter is calibrated with SRM 2232 (benzoic acid) certified by the National Institute of Standards and Technology (NIST).
 For compounds containing elements other than carbon, hydrogen, and oxygen, such as nitrogen, other NIST standards are used.